Chris-Ejeh/Star-Wars-Explorer-App/README.md

 The Star Wars API is an open API that returns data about the Star Wars films. https://swapi.dev/

-The App renders two screens - "People" and "Movies" which can be navigated using a Bottom Tab Navigator from React Navigation (People screen is the default screen when a user launches the App).
+The App renders two screens - "People" and "Movies" which can be navigated using a Bottom Tab Navigator from React Navigation.
+The People screen is the default screen when a user launches the App.

-The name of various Star Wars characters/movies were quried from the SWAPI API and displayed on the initial screens.
-When you click on a list item, the new route displays extra details about the charater/movie.
+The names of various Star Wars characters and movies were queried from the SWAPI API and displayed on the initial screens (i.e the person screen displayed the name of the Star Wars character and the movies screen displayed name of the movies).
+When you click on a name item, you will be taken to a new route(screen) that displays extra details about the charater/movie (see mock up images below).

 ### The fields to be displayed for each item type are: